 Now I see more clearly why I had not come to the Hermitage before this time.
 I was not ready.
 Moreover, I don't think I would have been able to move through the tremendous doubts that I had the other night.
 I think I would have gotten out of here and gone home.
 I see now that the doubts about what I was doing here and the fear that I would probably be thought crazy were all my defenses.
 Probably for the same reason I brought all my needlework and books and art supplies.
 I remember thinking I had to bring enough to do in case I got restless.
-I see now that the restlessness was fear and a defense against hearing the voice of God in the silence of being alone.
+I see now that the restlessness was fear and a defense against hearing the voice of God in the silence of being alone....
 Sometimes we are simply not ready to move further along the path of spiritual growth.
-At other times, we are certain the time is right, and still we decide not to go.
+At other times, we are certain the time is right, and still decide not to go.
 Excuses that get expressed as doubts are endless.
 Perhaps the most destructive doubt is one expressed by a young student who said, "I just can't imagine that God would choose me and want me as a friend.
 I mean, why would God care about me?
 Who am I?"

 Why is it so hard to accept that God loves us unconditionally?
-Why do we feel we have to earn God's love?
-We may find partial answers in our upbringing.
-Children commonly feel the need to earn parents' love and to win friends' and neighbors' approval.
-A culture that tells us we must perform to be rewarded reinforces the message we got in childhood.
+Why do so many of us feel we have to earn God's love?
+Answers may be found at least in part in the way we grew up.
+As children it is common to feel that we have to earn our parents' love and to please friends and neighbors in order to win their approval.
+The message we got in childhood is reinforced by a culture that tells us we must perform to be rewarded.
 Thus we do the things we know will get us the affirmation we desire.
 We may dress for the approval of others.
 We may follow a career path to satisfy a parent.
 We may marry or befriend a person we know we can please.
-Not surprisingly, in our spiritual life we also look for ways to earn God's love.
-And how damaging it is to that relationship when we begin to doubt that God truly loves us.
+Not surprisingly, when we come to the life with God, we look for ways to earn God's love.
+And how damaging it is to that spiritual relationship when we begin to doubt that God really loves us.

-But God does love us, loves us freely, with no strings attached.
+But God does love us, loves us freely, with no strings.
 God's love is a gift.
 All we need do is accept it!

 When doubts arise, it is helpful to talk with someone.
-This role is one the spiritual directors have always filled.
-If no such guide is available to you, try meeting with someone who has made the journey previously.
-Another help at this stage is to search out reading material on the struggles of others as they sought to know the fullness of God's love.
+This is one of the roles spiritual directors have always filled.
+If no such guide is available to you, try meeting with someone who has previously made the journey.
+Another helpful thing to do at this stage is to search out reading material that gives you insight into the struggles of others who have sought to know the fullness of God's love.
 Above all, remember that doubting is a stage we all go through, and that it too shall pass if we are dedicated to the journey we have begun.